-Name of Interconnecting Entity: Name and INR number of Project: By signing below, I certify that I am knowledgeable about the above-named project, and hereby represent as follows (check one of the following): ☐ No water rights are needed for the operation of the above-named proposed Resource.
-The IE, the owner of the proposed Resource, or another similarly situated party has secured water rights by contract or by permit sufficient for the operation of the proposed Resource.
-A copy of the relevant contract(s) and/or permit(s) is attached to this declaration.
-This right (or rights) allows the Resource owner or operator access to water according to the following terms (describe basic terms, including quantity, duration, and conditions of access):
+Name of Interconnecting Entity:

+Name and GINR Number of Project:

+By signing below, I certify that I am knowledgeable about the above-named project, and hereby represent as follows (check one of the following):

+No water rights, contracts or groundwater supplies are needed for the above-named proposed Generation Resource to generate electricity.

+The IE, the owner of the proposed Generation Resource, or another similarly situated party has secured water rights, contracts or groundwater supplies sufficient for the generation of electricity at the above-named proposed Generation Resource.
+A copy of the relevant contract(s), permit(s) and/or groundwater adequacy studies is attached to this declaration.
+The right(s) or contract(s) allows the Generation Resource owner or operator access to water according to the following terms (describe basic terms, including quantity, duration, and conditions of access):